-Carbon dioxide is invisible, odourless and non-toxic.
-It is an essential component of the atmosphere – a greenhouse gas that keeps the surface of the planet much warmer than it would be otherwise.
+Carbon dioxide is invisible, odorless and non-toxic.
+It is an essential component of the atmosphere – a greenhouse gas that keeps the surface of the planet much warmer than it would otherwise be.
 As such, it is in no way a threat to human well-being.
 Yet now, carbon dioxide is effectively a dangerous pollutant because the fossil fuel-based energy conversion devices (ECDs) that power the world economy burn fossilized hydrocarbons, and in the process discharge some 30 billion tonnes of this otherwise benign gas into to the atmosphere every year.
-This steady build-up of CO2 is altering the proportions of atmospheric gases, the result of which is now common knowledge: climate change.
+This steady build-up of CO2 is altering the proportions of atmospheric gases, the result of which is now common knowledge.
 The prognosis is not good.
 If an effective response strategy is not implemented as soon as possible, as early as 2065 the world’s coastal cities may be under water and many settled parts of the world too hot to support human habitation.

 Firstly, humans populations are growing, and in the process relentlessly degrading the biosphere.
 We are burning forests and clearing land for agricultural and industrial development, systematically releasing very large amounts of natural carbon stored in vegetation and in soils.
 Cleared agricultural lands worldwide are fertilized with nitrogen, which releases nitrous oxide, a greenhouse gas about 300 times more potent than CO2.
 Emissions from this kind of environmental exploitation are thought to account for up to one third of anthropogenic greenhouse gas emissions.
 Among the remedies: checking population growth, planting millions of trees, and restricting the use of artificial fertilizers.